 If you are from a country outside the European Union (EU) or European Economic Area (EEA), you must obtain a student visa.
 The rules are complex and you should read the information on the UK Visas and Immigration website before applying.

 To become a student at the College you will need to go through the following process:

 Step 1: Apply for a course

 • The course must be run by an approved education provider – the College of Haringey, Enfield and North East London is an approved provider, licensed under the UK Visas and Immigration Tier 4 sponsorship scheme.
-Your Confirmation of Acceptance of Studies (CAS) letter will contain the College Groups licence number.
+Your Confirmation of Acceptance of Studies (CAS) letter will contain the Capital City College Group's licence number.

 • The course must be at Level 3 or above on the National Qualifications Framework (NQF).
 Level 3 is equivalent to A Levels; for an explanation of levels of study see the further information section below.